samarqureshii/ByteBasher/README.md

 - Audio coded
 - VGA coded
 - Look into SDRAM
+- LFSR randomization algorithm
 ### Nov 30
+All nighter in the lab
 - Testing VGA
 - Testing Audio
 -